antaripJKashyap/Digital-Strategy-Assistant/docs/securityGuide.md

 ![Shared Responsibility Model](images/SharedResponsibilityModel.png)

 #### The AWS Shared Responsibility Model defines the division of security responsibilities between CIC and its sponsors.
-At CIC, we are responsible for securing the cloud, while customers are responsible for securing their applications and data within the cloud
+At CIC, we build our prototypes with robust baseline security.
+However, for comprehensive protection, we recommend that customers implement additional, tailored security measures within the cloud to safeguard their applications and data.

 ### CIC Responsibilities (Security of the Cloud):